 Sustainable Building Technologies

-There are many sustainable technologies that homeowners choose to install in their house, and more are being invented every day.
+There are many sustainable technologies homeowners choose to install in their houses, and more are being invented every day.
 Smart technologies and ENERGY STAR appliances can be beneficial for homeowners hoping to keep their utility costs low.
-Below are just a few examples of the types of technologies that homeowners turn to when building their new construction home.
+Below are just a few examples of the types of technologies homeowners turn to when building their new construction home.

-A smart thermostat is a smart home product that connects to the home's Wi-Fi and can be controlled via the homeowner's smart phone, tablet, or home computer.
+A smart thermostat is a smart home product that connects to the home's Wi-Fi and can be controlled via smartphone, tablet, or home computer.

 ENERGY STAR Appliances

-ENERGY STAR rates all kinds of appliances, from freezers to dishwashers, refrigerators to air conditioners.
-ENERGY STAR even puts its label on certain materials that can be used in the home, such as new windows.
+ENERGY STAR rates all kinds of appliances, from freezers to dishwashers, refrigerators, to air conditioners.
+ENERGY STAR even labels certain materials that can be used in the home, such as new windows.
 Homeowners seeking to improve their home's energy efficiency can do so by purchasing ENERGY STAR appliances whenever possible.

 By allowing the sun to shine in only when it's cold outside, for example, smart blinds can reduce home energy costs and can even reduce wear and tear on the HVAC system, thus saving the homeowner money.

 Lighting has significantly evolved since the traditional incandescent lightbulb was first invented.
 Not only are LED bulbs more energy-efficient but some types are also designed to work with smart technology.
 No longer do homeowners have to get up to switch a light on or off, set timers while out of town, or worse, leave lights on while away from home.
 Today, people have control of their lighting, whether they are home or out.

 All they need to do is connect their lighting to their routers.
 Once complete, they can immediately control their lighting from a smartphone, laptop, tablet, or voice assistant.
 LED technology continues to widely gain popularity because these bulbs have a long lifespan, are energy-efficient, and are highly convenient.